team-cymru/network-security-templates/UTRS-Peering-Guide/README.md

 **How does UTRS verify route announcements?**

-We then utilize the [RIPEstat](https://stat.ripe.net/) API to analyze route history, origin and AS path.
+We utilize the [RIPEstat](https://stat.ripe.net/) API to analyze route history, origin and AS path.
 The peer must be currently the sole originator or upstream of the most specific covering route.
 The peer must also have a history of announcing that covering prefix for at